17 August 2020

 Integra Technical Services unlocks technology to rethink the specialty lines claims process

-The arrival of the Covid-19 pandemic has driven leading specialist loss adjusting business, Integra Technical Services, to radically rethink how specialty lines claims can be investigated and managed.
+The arrival of the Covid-19 pandemic has driven leading specialist loss adjusting business, Integra Technical Services, to radically rethink how speciality lines claims can be investigated and managed.

 Over the last four months, Integra has successfully developed, tested and is now using IRIS (Integra Remote Inspection Solution) on several live claims, thereby avoiding the challenges imposed by the national and international lockdown restrictions.